 - yellow leaves and brown spots.
 The foliage of a peperomia plant will usually show the first visual signs of distress.
 While discolored foliage and spots on the leaves could point to a number of issues, it is a common sign of overwatering.

 - fungal infections.
-Standing water is a breeding ground for a bacterial or fungal infection.
+Standing water is a breeding ground for bacterial or fungal infection.
 These pathogens will often manifest as moldy soil, with green or white growths above and below the soil surface.

 - droopy leaves.
 Saggy or curling leaves—as well as drooping or mushy stems—are common signs of a sad, struggling Peperomia obtusifolia plant.